Home | Blog Index | Blog Archives | Christianity & Faith Essays

 June 20: Lightning bust expedition to Delavan, IL

-I decided not to observe storms the tornado setup in Iowa this day, which would have required a 6-hour plus drive to get into position.
+I decided not to pursue the tornado setup in Iowa this day, which would have required a 6-hour plus drive to get into position.
 Instead, I made it a nighttime lightning photography trip, heading up to meet the bow echo north of Lincoln, IL.
 When the storm got to within visual range, I could see the lightning was very infrequent with very few visible cloud-to-ground bolts.
 So, I turned around and headed home early, staying just ahead of the gust front all the way.
 The only two images I captured this day were of the anvil of the storms while they were still in Iowa, and the sculpted gust front at Marine, IL.

 June 21: Southern Illinois severe storms